aytacpacal/turkiye_cartogram/README.md

 ## Kullanım
 Bu repoyu klonlayarak veya indirerek kullanabilirsiniz.
-Daha sonra `nüfus_boyutlu.shp` dosyasını GIS uygulamasıyla açabilirsiniz.
+Daha sonra `nüfus_boyutlu.shp` dosyasını QGIS uygulamasıyla açabilirsiniz.

+### *Usage*
+*You can use this repo by cloning or downloading it.
+Then you can open `nüfus_boyutlu.shp` file with QGIS.*

 ## Lisans
 Bu çalışma CC-BY-4.0 lisansı ile lisanslanmıştır.
 Bu lisansın detayları için [bu bağlantıyı](LICENSE) kullanabilirsiniz.

-### *Usage*
-*You can use this repo by cloning or downloading it.
-Then you can open `population_dimensional.shp` file with GIS application.*

 ### *Licence*
 *This work is licensed under the CC-BY-4.0 licence.
 You can use [this link](LICENSE) for details of this licence.*